 Employing Overseas Nationals

-Overseas nationals require a visa to work in the UK, including EU nationals who have arrived in the UK after 31 December 2020.
+Overseas nationals require a visa to work in the UK, including EU nationals.
 The most common work visa is the Skilled Worker visa.
 Many businesses will need to secure a sponsor licence for the first time, which is a complex process.

 Through your FSB membership, you can get reduced fees for instructing experts to handle your sponsor license requirements, including, lawyers advising on your recruitment strategy, assisting you with decision making about the structure of the licence, advising on the evidential requirements, drafting and submitting the licence application and liaising with the Home Office to ensure the licence is granted.